GENERAL CONDITIONS OF PURCHASE

 11. PAYMENT TERMS

-The Purchaser shall pay for the Goods within 30 days of delivery of the Goods in accordance with clause 5, expect as varied in any Purchase Order.
+The Purchaser shall pay for the Goods or Services within 30 days of invoice date in accordance with clause 5, except as varied in any Purchase Order or agreed contract.

 The Seller shall indemnify the Purchaser against all losses, costs, claims, expenses, personal injury and damage to property or the Purchaser’s business caused by the Seller, its servants or agents or by the Goods.